bio-tools/biotoolsDocs/IFB_tools.rst

 1. Get a bio.tools account
 --------------------------

 You'll need an account to create *bio.tools* entries or edit existing ones.
-Creating an account is simple: just go to `bio.tools`_ and click on the |Sign-up| at the top-right corner of the page.
+Creating an account is simple: just go to `bio.tools`_ and click on |Sign-up| at the top-right corner of the page.

 .. |Sign_up| image:: _static/sign_up.png